Kentish Flats Offshore Wind FarmKentish Flats Extension

-In May 2010, Vattenfall was offered the opportunity to extend Kentish Flats Wind Farm by The Crown Estate, which leases the seabed on behalf of the UK Government to wind farm developers like Vattenfall.
+In May 2010, Vattenfall was offered the opportunity to extend Kentish Flats Wind Farm by The Crown Estate.
+The Crown Estate leases the seabed to wind farm developers on behalf of the UK Government.

-Vattenfall assessed the feasibility of the project and decided to seek consent from the Planning Inspectorate (formerly IPC) for an extension to Kentish Flats.
+Vattenfall assessed the feasibility of the project and decided to seek consent from the Planning Inspectorate (formerly IPC) to extend the existing Kentish Flats Wind Farm.

 Infrastructure planning - Kentish Flats extension (new window)

-The 90MW Kentish Flats has been generating green electricity since 2005.
+The existing Kentish Flats Offshore Wind Farm has been generating clean electricity since 2005.
 Find out more about this project by visiting:

 Kentish Flats Offshore Wind Farm